gamestrafe/thedivision2/source/_pages/weapons.md

 - Superior (Purple)
 - High-End (Yellow)

 Additionally there is a signature weapons tier that is exclusive to the weapons you use as part of [specializations](/specializations.html).
+There is also an exotic weapons tier, but not much is known about them yet.

 You might also be interested in [Weapon Talents](/weapon-talents.html) and [Weapon Mods](/weapon-mods.html).